twinfoundation/wallet/packages/wallet-connector-iota/docs/reference/classes/IotaFaucetConnector.md

 > **fundAddress**(`identity`, `address`, `timeoutInSeconds`): `Promise`\<`bigint`\>

-Fund the wallet from the faucet.
+Fund an address with IOTA from the faucet.

 #### Parameters